Dre Jennifer Jobin, D.V.M., C.V.A.

 At the beginning of a consultation, the patient will receive a physical examination and be evaluated in his/her entirety, then an acupuncture point prescription will be made depending on the animal and the cause for consultation.
 Every point will be treated with needling or local pressure and will be chosen for a particular reason.
 The number of needles used will vary depending on the diagnosis and the patient.
 Sessions are done in a calm environment and are generally a moment of relaxation for the patient.
 The patient can be particularly calm or feel tired for a day or two after the session.
 It is generally recommended to abstain from performance or competition for at least 2 days after a session to allow the patient to gain the maximum benefits from the treatment.

 Osteopathy is a manual treatment that was developed for people and adapted to use in animals in the last 50 years by dedicated veterinarians.
 Osteopathy can be very useful for animals presenting with lameness, chronic problems or multiple issues.
 Osteopathy can also help with issues related to aging, growth or performance.
 However, osteopathy is contraindicated in conditions requiring surgical interventions (example: fracture) or in acute or infectious conditions that are better treated by other means.

 An osteopathic examination includes watching the animal in movement and a complete examination at rest.
-Depending on the animal’s history and the problems observed, Dr Jobin can discuss the recommended treatments.
+Depending on the animal’s history and the problems observed, a veterinarian can discuss the recommended treatments.
 Osteopathy and acupuncture can often be used in the same session to allow the patient to get maximum benefit from both modalities.
 It is normal for a patient to be tired for a day or two after treatment and it is important to avoid significant exertion for at least 48 hours after treatment to allow recovery.
-If you have questions about this modality do not hesitate to contact us.